Chart Color Schemes

 Wilston is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-The dwelling structure in Wilston, as per the latest Census, consisted of 71.8% houses and 28.1% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Brisbane metro had 36.5% houses and 63.6% other dwellings.
-The home ownership level in Wilston was 31.1%, with the remaining dwellings being either mortgaged (35.6%) or rented (33.2%).
-The median monthly mortgage repayment in Wilston was $2,708, exceeding Brisbane metro's average of $2,167.
-Meanwhile, the median weekly rent figure in Wilston was recorded at $400, compared to Brisbane metro's $410.
-Nationally, Wilston's mortgage repayments were significantly higher than the Australian average of $1,863, while rents exceeded the national figure of $375.
+Wilston's dwelling structures, as per the latest Census, consisted of 71.8% houses and 28.1% other dwellings (semi-detached, apartments, 'other' dwellings).
+In contrast, Brisbane metro had 36.5% houses and 63.6% other dwellings.
+Wilston's home ownership stood at 31.1%, with mortgaged dwellings at 35.6% and rented ones at 33.2%.
+The median monthly mortgage repayment in the area was $2,708, higher than Brisbane metro's average of $2,167.
+The median weekly rent figure in Wilston was $400, compared to Brisbane metro's $410.
+Nationally, Wilston's mortgage repayments exceeded the Australian average of $1,863, while rents were higher than the national figure of $375.

 Frequently Asked Questions - Housing